Holden Commodore (VN): Overview

+Toyota Lexcen (T1)

 Under the Hawke government's Button car plan, which saw a reduction in the number of models manufactured locally, and the introduction of model sharing, the VN Commodore was rebadged as the Toyota Lexcen, launched in September 1989, named after the late America's Cup yacht designer, Ben Lexcen and replaced the previous similar-sized Toyota Crown S120 offered in Australia.
 Subsequently, the Toyota Corolla and Camry were, similarly, badged as the Holden Nova and Holden Apollo.